 - Discover – to determine what the user wants, tools like contextual inquiry and dairy studies are used in this stage.
 It helps to observe the users in their context and surroundings, and the observations are noted down.

 - Explore – finding out the way to address all the user needs.
-Methods such as card sorting, customer journey maps are useful to understand the changing needs in the experience journey and the diversity of options on which the user wants to experience the product.
+Methods such as card sorting, and customer journey maps are useful to understand the changing needs in the experience journey and the diversity of options on which the user wants to experience the product.

 - Listen – putting problems in perspective and finding new trends.
 Methods like surveys and analytics help understand the patterns in current and future scenarios.

-Whatever research method we use, it is imperative to analyze the pros and cons of the research method and apply it at the right time and scenarios.
+Whatever research method we use, it is imperative to analyze the pros and cons of the research method and apply it at the right time and in scenarios.
 Some may be time-consuming and not so fruitful when the process has moved on.
-So, it is pivotal to bring in the users, stakeholders early in the process and get the required details on time.
+So, it is pivotal to bring in the users, and stakeholders early in the process and get the required details on time.
 The better-incorporated research process yields much more value to the overall product when applied successfully.